0x23/MicroManipulatorStepper/documentation/setup_guide.md

    This pin is required for proper homing of the device.

 2. **Are the screws that secure the rotor to the motor shaft installed?**
-   If the rotor is not firmly attached, it may slip slightly during homing or other movements, which can lead to positioning errors.
+   If the rotor is not firmly attached, it may slip imperceptibly during homing or other movements, leading to problems during calibration and homing.

 3. **Is the homing direction correct?**
    During the homing command (`G28`), the end effector should move toward the base.